 - Improve the MVP based on user feedback.

-Unfortunately, there is no paved way to success.
+Unfortunately, there is no paved way to success when it comes to the question how to make a social media app.
 However, here are some tips on how to create a successful social media app.

-If possible, verify the idea of your social media app before you start development (e.g., start an ad campaign).
+If possible, verify your idea before you make a social media app (e.g., start an ad campaign).

 - Think in advance about your monetization strategy.

 - Focus on the needs of your audience.

 - Choose mobile-first experience.

 - Be ready to rework your MVP, based on user feedback, until your

 A social media app can cost a startup between $20,000 to $85,000.
 Costs to create a social media app of high complexity skyrocket to $100,000 – $150,000+ when app owners expect many registrations right after launch.
 The price also depends on the desired feature list and type of the content users will produce or exchange.